 PROMOTE CAREERS IN THE SKILLED TRADES.
-In any given month, there is a shortage of roughly 200,000 to 400,000 construction workers, and home builders will need to add 2.2 million new workers over the next three years just to keep up with demand.
+In any given month, there is a shortage of roughly 400,000 construction workers, and home builders will need to add 2.2 million new workers over the next three years just to keep up with demand.
 This severe labor shortage is exacerbating the housing affordability crisis through higher home building costs and construction delays.

 Policymakers at all levels of government can help by supporting funding for building and construction trades education and providing more placement services to job seekers.
 In addition to promoting training and jobs in the trades, Congress can help by adopting sensible immigration policies that preserve and expand existing temporary work visa programs while also creating new market-based visa programs that will accurately match demand with available labor.

 FIX BUILDING MATERIAL SUPPLY CHAINS AND EASE COSTS.
-The cost of building materials has surged 34% since December 2020, with the four-fold lumber price spike in 2021 adding more than \$30,000 to the price of an average new singlefamily home.
-The price of distribution transformers is up 71% since December 2020, and the severe shortage of transformers is delaying housing projects across the nation.
+The cost of building materials has surged 38% since the pandemic, with the four-fold lumber price spike in 2021 adding more than \$30,000 to the price of an average new single-family home.
+The price of distribution transformers is up 72% since February 2020, and the severe shortage of transformers is delaying housing projects across the nation.
 Federal policymakers can help mend faulty building material supply chains and ease price spikes and volatility through boosting the production of sorely needed transformers and other materials, ending tariffs on Canadian lumber shipments into the U.S. and on building materials coming from China, and increasing the domestic supply of timber from federally owned lands in an environmentally responsive manner.

-PASS FEDERAL TAX LEGISLATION TO EXPAND THE PRODUCTION OF AFFORDABLE AND ATTAINABLE HOUSING.
-The Low-Income Housing Tax Credit finances the production of affordable rental housing, but demand for this housing greatly exceeds available resources.
+PASS FEDERAL TAX LEGISLATION TO EXPAND

+THE PRODUCTION OF AFFORDABLE AND

+ATTAINABLE HOUSING.
+The Low-Income

+Housing Tax Credit finances the production of affordable rental housing, but demand for this housing greatly exceeds available resources.
 NAHB supports bipartisan legislation to increase resources for this program.
-NAHB also supports bipartisan proposals to create a new tax credit to produce affordable workforce rental housing geared toward middle-income households, such as teachers, health care professionals and law enforcement.
+NAHB also supports bipartisan proposals to create a new tax credit to produce affordable workforce rental housing geared toward middle-income households, such as teachers, health care professionals, and law enforcement.

 OVERTURN INEFFICIENT LOCAL ZONING RULES.
 Many local and state governments have adopted zoning laws that inhibit home construction and drive up costs.
 Inefficient land use policies make it harder and more expensive to build.
 Localities need to rework their zoning plans to increase density and allow more flexibility for developers.
-NAHB supports ideas such as reducing minimum lot sizes, promoting accessory dwelling unit construction, minimizing parking requirements, and legalizing missing middle housing (townhomes and duplexes) construction.
-In addition, localities should consider a range of housing types, including implementing by-right zoning for needed attainable and affordable housing; mandating objective-based design standards, and providing clear approval criteria; strategically planning housing growth around existing transit or other public infrastructure; and promoting housing on underutilized land such as government-owned land, adoptive reuse, and infill development.
+NAHB supports ideas such as reducing minimum lot sizes, allowing more accessory dwelling units, minimizing parking requirements and promoting missing middle housing (townhomes and duplexes).
+In addition, localities should consider a range of housing types, including multifamily; opening up areas where residential development has not been previously allowed; and prioritizing development around existing or planned transit stations.
+Accommodating these ideas can increase supply and lower overall housing costs.